rocky-linux/documentation/docs/books/admin_guide/16-about-sytemd.md

 lrwxrwxrwx.
 1 root root 41 12月 23 2022 /etc/systemd/system/default.target -> /usr/lib/systemd/system/multi-user.target
 ```

 Each "target" has a set of dependencies described in its configuration file, which are the services required to run the GNU/Linux host at a specific runlevel.
-The more features you have, the more dependencies "target" requires, for example, the GUI environment requires more services than the command-line mode.
+The more features you have, the more dependencies the "target" requires.
+For example, the GUI environment requires more services than the command-line mode.

 From the man page (`man 7 bootup`), we can consult the boot diagram of `systemd`: